Simon-U/Opinion-Mining/README.md

-# Review analysis to find potential improvement for customer satisfacition
+# Review analysis to find potential improvement for customer satisfaction

 In the following notebook the TripAdvisor dataset with hotel reviews will be analysed.
 The idea is to find improvement potentials for the hotels to increase customer satisfaction.